-NDEP ADDITIONAL TERMS & CONDITIONS ATTACHMENT B TO CONTRACT FOR SERVICES CONTRACT CONTROL #DEP 18-003
+ATTACHMENT B NDEP ADDITIONAL TERMS & CONDITIONS CONTRACT CONTROL #DEP 20-006

 - 1. For contracts utilizing federal funds, the Nevada Division of Environmental Protection (NDEP) shall pay no more compensation per individual (including any subcontractors) than the federal Executive Service Level 4 (U.S. Code) daily rate (exclusive of fringe benefits): This limitation applies to consultation services of designated individuals with specialized skills who are paid at a daily or hourly rate.
-The current Level 4 rate is \$77.84 per hour. - 2.
+The current Level 4 rate is \$78.94 per hour. - 2.
 NDEP shall only reimburse the Public Agency for actual cash disbursed.
-Original invoices (facsimiles are not acceptable) must be received by NDEP no later than forty (40) calendar days after the end of a month or quarter except at the end of the fiscal year of the State of Nevada (June 30th), at the expiration date of the grant, or the effective date of the revocation of the contract, at which times original invoices must be received by NDEP no later than thirty-five (35) calendar days after this date.
+Invoices may be provided via email and must be received by NDEP no later than forty (40) calendar days after the end of a month or quarter except: - at the end of the fiscal year of the State of Nevada (June 30th), at which time invoices must be received by the first Friday in August of the same calendar year; - at the expiration date of the grant, or the effective date of the revocation of the contract, at which times original invoices must be received by NDEP no later than thirty-five (35) calendar days after this date.

 Failure of the Public Agency to submit billings according to the prescribed timeframes authorizes NDEP, in its sole discretion, to collect or withhold a penalty of ten percent (10%) of the amount being requested for each week or portion of a week that the billing is late.
 The Public Agency shall provide with each invoice a detailed fiscal summary that includes the approved contract budget, expenditures for the current period, cumulative expenditures to date, and balance remaining for each budget category.
 If match is required pursuant to paragraph 3 below, a similar fiscal summary of match expenditures must accompany each invoice.
-The Public Agency shall obtain prior approval to transfer funds between budget categories if the funds to be transferred are greater than ten percent (10%) cumulative of the total Contract amount. - 3.
-If match is required, the Public Agency shall, as part of its approved Scope of Work or Workplan and budget under this Contract, provide third party match funds of not less than: \$N/A. If match funds are required, the Public Agency shall comply with additional record-keeping requirements as specified in 48 CFR 31.2 (which, if applicable, is attached hereto and by this reference is incorporated herein and made part of this contract). - 4.
-Unless otherwise provided in the Attachment A (Scope of Work), the Public Agency shall submit quarterly reports or other deliverables within ten (10) calendar days after the end of each quarter. - 5.
-At the sole discretion of NDEP, payments will not be made by NDEP unless all required reports or deliverables have been submitted to and approved by NDEP within the agreed to Scope of Work. - 6.
+The Public Agency shall obtain prior approval to transfer funds between budget categories if the funds to be transferred are greater than ten percent (10%) cumulative of the total Contract amount.

+- 3. If match is required, the Public Agency shall, as part of its approved Scope of Work or Workplan and budget under this Contract, provide third party match funds of not less than: \$\sum{N/A}\$.
+If match funds are required, the Public Agency shall comply with additional record-keeping requirements as specified in 48 CFR 31.2 (which, if applicable, is attached hereto and by this reference is incorporated herein and made part of this contract). - 4.
+Unless otherwise provided in the Scope of Work, the Public Agency shall submit quarterly reports or other deliverables within ten (10) calendar days after the end of each quarter. - 5.
+At the sole discretion of NDEP, payments will not be made by NDEP unless all required reports or deliverables have been submitted to and approved by NDEP within the Scope of Work / Workplan agreed to. - 6.
 Any funds obligated by NDEP under this Contract that are not expended by the Public Agency shall automatically revert back to NDEP upon the completion, termination or cancellation of this Contract.
 NDEP shall not have any obligation to re-award or to provide, in any manner, such unexpended funds to the Public Agency.
 The Public Agency shall have no claim of any sort to such unexpended funds. - 7.
-For contracts utilizing federal funds, the Public Agency shall ensure, to the fullest extent possible, that at least the "fair share" percentages as stated below for prime contracts for construction, services, supplies or equipment are made available to organizations owned or controlled by socially and economically disadvantaged individuals (Minority Business Enterprise (MBE) or Small Business Enterprise (SBE)), women (Women Business Enterprise (WBE)) and historically black colleges and universities.
+For contracts utilizing federal funds, the Public Agency shall ensure, to the fullest extent possible, that at least the "fair share" percentages as stated below for prime contracts for construction, services, supplies or equipment are made available to Disadvantaged Business Enterprise (DBE) organizations owned or controlled by Minority Business Enterprise (MBE) or (Women Business Enterprise (WBE).